 When you’re stuck regarding what to do when taking a trip to London with tweens or older teens, this list should help to smooth your way.
 As well as the top things to do, we have you covered by sharing our top tips and answers to frequently asked questions regarding things to do for teenagers in London.

 If you’re heading to London with younger siblings, don’t miss our post on the top things to do in London with kids.
+If theme parks are a favourite then check out our guide to the top 10 UK theme parks too!

 - IFS Cloud cable car